PiootrA/PiootrA/README.md

 # Welcome 👋
-I am currently on vite + react rn

-*Coding a big game right now*
+*Coding a big game right now coming 2024!*

 ## Information
 * I started out with Python and have some good knowledge about it.